Swannanoa Valley Rim Hike #3: Cherokee Boundary

 Difficulty: Difficult, 4.5 miles

-Note: This hike is part of a series, which is at capacity.
+Note: This hike is part of a series, which goes on sale January 2, 2020.
 Hikers who wish to register for individual hikes may add their name to the waitlist by sending an email to email@example.com.
 Additional spaces for individual hikers on the waitlist may open up if a full series hiker cancels their registration.